wein.plus

 EU regulations for rosé wine

-In June 2009, following fierce protests from some winegrowers' associations, the responsible EU Commission rejected a legislative proposal that would have allowed rosé wine to be produced by simply blending red and white wine.
+In June 2009, following fierce protests from some winegrowers' associations, the responsible EU Commission rejected a legislative proposal that would have allowed rosé wine to be produced by simply blending red wine and white wine.
 This was intended to eliminate the competitive disadvantage compared to the blending of red and white wines for the production of simple rosé wines, which is permitted outside the EU.

 Country-specific regulations

-As an exception, blending is also permitted in the production of sparkling wine.
-In the case of the traditional designations Badisch Rotgold, Schieler and Schillerwein (so-called Rotlinge), which are protected in Germany, white wine grapes and red wine grapes or their mashes are blended or processed.
+As an exception, blending is also permitted for sparkling wine.
+In the case of the traditional designations Badisch Rotgold, Schieler and Schillerwein(Rotlinge), which are protected in Germany, white wine grapes and red wine grapes or their mashes are blended or processed.
 However, according to the provisions of German wine law, these may not be labelled as rosé wine.
-In Austria, there are no special designations or protected traditional terms that describe or authorise the blending of red wine with white wine.
+There are no special designations or protected traditional terms for Austria that describe or authorise the blending of red and white wine.

 Voices of our members